Winter Message – Choose the right service to help you stay out of hospital

 Self-care is the best choice to treat minor illnesses and injuries like a coughs, colds, grazes, small cuts or a sore throat.
 They can be treated at home with over-the-counter medicines and plenty of rest.

 Use your pharmacist for advice and treatment for illnesses like hay fever, diarrhoea, earache, painful cough, sticky eye, teething and rashes.
 By visiting your pharmacy, you can save time by avoiding an unnecessary trip to your GP.
-Find your nearest pharmacy here: beta.nhs.uk/find-a-pharmacy.
+Find your nearest pharmacy here: www.nhs.uk/service-search/pharmacy.

 Call 111 or visit 111.nhs.uk if you’re feeling unwell, unsure or if you need health advice and guidance in non-life-threatening emergencies – available 24 hours a day, 7 days a week.

 Contact your GP, as they can help you if you have a non-life-threatening illness or any concerns about your health and well-being.
 Improved GP access in Devon means you can now make routine appointments to see a GP in the evenings and at weekends.

 Visit a Minor Injuries Unit (MIU), Walk-In Centre (WIC) or Urgent Treatment Centre (UTC), for treatment of non-urgent conditions, like cuts, sprains, strain, bruises, itchy rashes, stings and minor burns.
 You will be seen by an experienced nurse, without the need for an appointment.

 Across Devon there are facilities in Bideford, Dawlish, Devonport, Exeter (Sidwell Street WIC), Exmouth, Kingsbridge, Honiton, Ilfracombe, Lynton, Newton Abbot, Tiverton and Totnes.
 Always check for local opening hours.

 The NHS website – www.nhs.uk – is always available for health advice and guidance.